Copper Roofing Systems

 Interlock® Solid Copper Mediterranean Tile Roofing is the rolled S-profile silhouette of clay barrel tile, executed in 99.9% pure electrolytic tough-pitch copper (Copper Alloy C11000) conforming to ASTM B370 — the recognized North American standard for cold-rolled architectural copper sheet.
 The profile matches Interlock's aluminum Mediterranean Metal Tile panel geometry for visual continuity with Mediterranean, Spanish Colonial, Italianate, and Mission Revival architecture; the substrate is solid copper rather than coated aluminum, with 20 oz typically specified for the deeper tile relief.

 Color is intrinsic to the metal — no PVDF coating, mineral glaze, or applied finish to fail (unlike fired clay tile which is prone to fracture under impact and freeze-thaw cycling, and concrete tile which weathers and stains over decades).
-Newly installed Copper Tile panels arrive bright salmon-pink and progress through a documented oxidation sequence: russet bronze within weeks (cuprite, Cu₂O), matte chocolate brown across one to three years (tenorite, CuO), and ultimately the iconic verdigris green-blue patina — a stable copper-sulfate/hydroxysulfate stratum of brochantite, antlerite, and posnjakite that becomes the roof's own self-renewing protective mineral barrier.
+Newly installed Copper Tile panels arrive bright salmon-pink and typically progress through natural oxidation — russet bronze (cuprite, Cu₂O), matte chocolate brown (tenorite, CuO), and ultimately the iconic verdigris green-blue patina, a copper-sulfate/hydroxysulfate layer of brochantite, antlerite, and posnjakite that forms copper's natural weathered surface.
+Because patina develops with atmospheric exposure, its rate and uniformity vary from roof to roof and are not guaranteed.

 At approximately 140–180 lbs per square (the deeper tile profile carries more material; 20 oz copper typically specified), structural assessment is recommended for retrofit applications — though the load remains a fraction of fired clay tile (500–1,500 lbs/sq) that this profile replaces.
 Solid copper carries an inherent Class A fire rating (copper melts at 1,984°F), UL 2218 Class 4 impact resistance, ASTM E1592 wind-uplift, specified under CSI MasterFormat 07 41 13, conforming to IBC §1507.4 and IRC §R905.10.
 100% recyclable, free of fluoropolymers and plasticizers, and backed by the Interlock® Lifetime Transferable Warranty.